 - Securing items together

-Of course paracord collars and leads are as beautiful as they are functional and are a simply stylish everyday essential item for your dog to wear at the park or to your local dog friendly pub!
+Of course paracord collars and leads are as beautiful as they are functional.
+They make a stylish everyday dog walking essential for your dog to wear whilst exploring woodlands, at the park or to your local dog friendly pub!

 Making a paracord dog collar

-No run of the mill, mass produced items here!
-Your dog is a one-of-a-kind original, and I custom make all of my paracord dog collars for each individual dog.
-I use 3 traditional knotting techniques (Cobra, King Cobra and Wide Solomon Bar) and use genuine USA Type III paracord 550 for strength and durabilty.
+Your dog is a one-of-a-kind, and I custom make all of my paracord dog collars for each dog.
+I use 3 traditional knotting techniques (Cobra, King Cobra and Wide Solomon Bar) and use genuine USA paracord 550 for strength and durability.
 This is matched with tried and tested hardware.
 If you have the time and inclination to make your own I do encourage this and there are a number of great tutorials to follow online.
+The Paracord Guild for example has some great tutorials for beginners and experienced paracord crafters.
 I would however urge you to consider 3 things:

 Practice makes perfect and if you have the time and patience to learn I am sure you will enjoy creating paracord collars for your dog.
 Alternatively, if you want a beautiful and practical paracord dog collar without the hassle of sourcing your materials (and burnt fingers!) check out my classic designs ready to order now!